Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Sums-of-Squares Proofs and the Lasserre Hierarchy

-We will now relate the existence of $\SOS$ refutations to the primal and dual problems in the Lasserre hierarchy for the polynomial optimisation problem $\POP(0;\bar{Q})$.
-The goal is to use strong SDP duality for showing that, for small enough~$\epsilon$ depending on the degree and the number of variables, the existence of $\SOS$ refutations is equivalent to the existence of $\epsilon$-approximate ones.
-It follows that the problem of deciding the existence of $\SOS$ refutations of a fixed degree reduces, by means of $\FPC$-interpretations, to the weak feasibility problem for semidefinite sets.
+We will now relate the existence of~$\SOS$ refutations of a set of polynomials~$Q$ to the primal and dual problems in the Lasserre hierarchy for the polynomial optimization problem~$\POP(0;\bar{Q})$.
+Then we will introduce the concept of~$\epsilon$-approximate SOS refutation and use the primal-dual correspondence to show that, for small enough~$\epsilon > 0$, the existence of SOS refutations is equivalent to the existence of~$\epsilon$-approximate ones.
+It will follow from this that the problem of deciding the existence of~$\SOS$ refutations of a fixed degree reduces, by means of~$\FPC$-interpretations, to the weak feasibility problem for semidefinite sets.